 This was a Craigslist find in Lynchburg, VA.
 Every once in a while we find a Craigslist posting, and we say that it is the perfect dresser for a design we would like to accomplish.
 Well that is definitely what this piece was for us - the perfect build for our first image piece.

 So you might be asking, what makes a piece of furniture perfect for images?
-Honestly, all you need is a piece of furniture with a fairly flat front.
-Depending on the type of image that you want to use might dictate the shape of the piece as well.
+Honestly, all you need is a piece of furniture with a relatively flat front.
+The type of image you want to use might dictate the shape of the piece.